 In July 2014, the College’s Department of Visual and Media Arts was named one of the world’s 25 best film schools by the Hollywood Reporter.
 Selections were made based on consultations with industry insiders, executives, filmmakers, and film school graduates.
 Emerson ranked 9th among the schools on the list, which included the American Film Institute, Columbia University, and the University of Southern California.

 A website aimed at female college students named Emerson College the most social media–savvy school in the country.
 HerCampus.com said Emerson’s ranking was based on the College’s social media courses and the wide embrace and understanding of social media on campus.

 Emerson’s arts organization, ArtsEmerson, received a regional honor in Boston Magazine’s 2012 annual Best of Boston issue.
 It was recognized as providing the “Best Theater” in the city of Boston.

-In October 2013, Kiplinger's Personal Finance ranked Emerson at #45 on its list of Best Value in Private Universities.
+Kiplinger's Personal Finance placed Emerson on its list of Best College Value of 2015.